youtous/destr0yer-build/README.md

 ##### Log forwarding
 Two options are available for log forwarding :
-- setup an elastic cluster using docker-elastic (see dedicated `roles/docker-elastic/README.md`)
+- setup an elastic cluster using docker_elastic (see dedicated `roles/docker_elastic/README.md`)
 - forward logs using _logstash_ and _wireguard_

 The following instructions will detail this last option:
-0. On the server node, add a new (peer) wireguard client targeting the new server, see `roles/wireguard-server/README.md`
+0. On the server node, add a new (peer) wireguard client targeting the new server, see `roles/wireguard_server/README.md`
 1. On the client node, setup a wireguard client connection
 ```yaml
 wireguard_clients: